US

 Social Security Administration (SSA)

-- Reporting the death: Often the funeral home reports it, but you should confirm.
-SSA reporting typically cannot be completed purely online; it is commonly handled by phone or in person.
+- Reporting the death: often the funeral home reports it, but you should confirm.

-- Stopping benefits: If benefits continue, overpayments may be reclaimed.
-Confirm what will happen and what the household should expect.
+- Benefits stop/adjust: if benefits continue, overpayments may be reclaimed—ask what the household should expect.

 Credit protection (do this early)

-- Freeze credit with all three bureaus (Equifax, Experian, TransUnion) to help prevent new accounts being opened.
+- Freeze credit with Equifax, Experian, TransUnion to help prevent new accounts being opened.

 - Keep a secure log of confirmation numbers, dates, and who completed each action.

-- Monitor mail for new credit offers, unexpected bills, or “account change” letters.
+- Watch mail for new credit offers, unexpected bills, or “account change” letters.

-How to use our state & legal resources
+Use our state & legal resources (no guesswork)

-The United States is complicated because many key rules are state-driven.
-This page stays universal on purpose—use the links below when you need specifics.
+Many important U.S. rules are state-driven.
+This page stays universal on purpose.
+Use the links below when you need the exact rule for your state or the correct legal pathway.

 For state-specific rules